HAOLEONG-WONG/WIX1001-FOP/README.md

 -The method transferinfoToString is to convert user info to String so that it can be append into .txt file. (optional, since the userinput is already in string format)

--The program output is optional, just to check whether the code is functional or not.
+-The program output is optional, to check whether the code is functional.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 GOOD LUCK GUYS